Shmuel Berenbaum: Biography

 He was born in Knyszyn, Poland and studied at Ohel Torah Yeshiva in Baranowicze, led by Rabbi Elchonon Wasserman.
 He later studied in the Mir Yeshiva located in the town of Mir, now in Belarus.
 At the onset of World War II, he traveled with the rest of the Mir Yeshiva to Vilna, where they remained for three weeks awaiting visas to travel abroad.
 After receiving destination visas to Curaçao, a Dutch protectorate in the Caribbean, they were given travel visas by the Japanese Consul in Kovno, Chiune Sugihara.
 The yeshiva traveled across the Trans-Siberian Railway to Vladivostok in a trip that took over two months.
 From there they traveled to Kobe, Japan, where they remained for 7 months before being settled by the Japanese Government in Shanghai, China.

 Following the war, Berenbaum traveled with the remnants of the Mir Yeshiva to the United States and settled in Brooklyn, New York.
 He married the eldest daughter of the Mir rosh yeshiva, Rabbi Avraham Kalmanowitz.

 In 1964, after the passing of his father-in-law, he became the rosh yeshiva of the Mirrer Yeshiva together with his brother-in-law Rabbi Shraga Moshe Kalmanowitz.
-His diligence in Torah study was legendary and he was known to spend the entire day in the yeshiva's study hall discussing Torah topics with the students.
+His diligence in Torah study was legendary and he was known to spend the entire day in the yeshiva's study hall delving the depths of Torah topics in his inimitable lively manner with the students.
+Reb Shmuel was greatly respected and loved by all.

 As a policy, he would not attend any functions or weddings until after the afternoon seder in the yeshiva was over.
 This caused many weddings to take place late in the evening so as to allow him to officiate.
 He opposed his yeshiva students going to college, and later banned it outright.
 Some believe that he allowed the students to study for rabbinic ordination in order to satisfy their parents, who would otherwise want their children to attend college.

 After Berenbaum's first heart attack, the name Refoel was added to his name.